frame-lang/frame-docs/advanced_frame/services.rst

 Services are programs that run autonomously in the background and typically do not exit until terminated by the OS or framework.
-Frame enables creating services by designing the system to never return from intialization.
+Services can be created using Frame by never returning from intialization which requires designing the system to have all functionality in enter events.

-The first example we will examine is not a true service, but visibly demonstrates important aspects to the state machine runtime implementation Frame supports that enables true Frame services.
+The first example we will examine, Looper, is not a true service, but visibly demonstrates important aspects to the state machine runtime implementation useful for designing services.

-Looper is a program that does a speed test of how long it takew to transition from state **$A** to state **$B** and back one million times.
-One of the first important points is that the architecture supports transitioning 1E^6 times without blowing up the stack.
-Secondarily Looper passes data from one state to another using the enter event handler parameters rather than persisting to domain variables.
-Either are perfectly good choices.
+Looper is a program that does a speed test of how long it takes to transition from state **$A** to state **$B** and back one million times.
+One of the most important aspects to Looper is the demonstration that the runtime architecture actually supports transitioning
+1E^6 times without blowing up the stack as previous Frame runtime implementations were not able to support this need.
+Secondarily, Looper passes data from one state to another using the enter event handler parameters rather than persisting to domain variables.

-Looper instantiates a **#Looper** system in **main** and passes the number of loops for the system to speed test as an argument to the system:
+Looper instantiates a **#Looper** system in **main** and passes the number of loops to perform as an argument to the system:

 .. code-block::
-    :caption: todo
+    :caption: Looper Instantiation

     fn main {
         #Looper(>(1000000))